mikeghen/ibm-watson-nlu-demo/README.md

 Wait while Bluemix provisions your instance then get the credentials from **Service Credentials** and then select *View Credentials*.
 Add them to the appropriate location in your `.env` file.

-## Step 6: Create SQLite Database
-Create a file `dev.sqlite` to serve as the applications database.

 ## Step 7: Run the application
 ```
 npm start